dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Spontaneous growth

-It is perfectly good to not have an idea of who your character is, their personality and traits, and yet have a very enjoyable game session.
-It turns out that most of the time, as you play your character, you will inevitably develop certain characteristics as you play.
+It is perfectly normal to _not_ have an idea of who your character is, their personality and traits, and yet have a very enjoyable game session.
+It turns out that most of the time, as you play your character, you will inevitably develop certain characteristics as you play, so having your character being rather "undefined" allows the player to explore the character's growth as a person in the world.
 Also, some of the actions performed during gameplay spark ideas and concepts that will allow you to define who your character is.

 Sometimes, players who have a clear idea of who their character is before starting off the very first game session see their character change and grow, and sometimes becoming something quite different from their original idea.
 This is good, as this means the player is really involved in the game and using game events and game relationships to provide depth to the character.